-Rampant is a Korean zombie period piece.
+Rampant is a Korean zombie period piece out on Netflix now.
 If this sounds familiar then it’s probably because you’ve heard of the Netflix series Kingdom.
 Yes, the stories are quite similar.
 If you liked the Netflix show, you’ll want to watch it.
 Read more in our Rampant review here!

 Rampant is a new Korean Zombie movie which may feel familiar when I say it’s also a period piece.
 The story is very similar to that of the Netflix series Kingdom.
 Well, except this story is told in just one movie and not six episodes.

 Recommended reading: Review of Kingdom Season 1 on Netflix now >

 The original Korean title of Rampant is Chang-gwol and the movie has a runtime of 129 minutes.
 Yes, that might sound a bit long, but there is a lot to the story.
 Also, true to the style of South Korean filmmaking, time is spent on developing its characters.

 UPDATE – May 2019: Rampant is now on Netflix in the US, Canada, Australia and more!

 For me personally, the Netflix series if the best version of this story.
 Both in terms of production, characters and overall style.
 Which is brilliant since season 2 is already in the making.

 However, that’s not to say this movie isn’t worth your time.
 Rampant is a very solid zombie movie!

 While the story of Rampant is very much the same as the one in Kingdom, it does differ in quite a few ways.
 To me, it almost felt more confusing to watch the movie after the series.
 I felt like I knew the characters and yet I didn’t.